 I. Comments

-While the ICG is requesting complete formal proposals from the operational communities only, and that all interested parties get involved as early as possible in the relevant community processes, some parties may choose to provide comments directly to the ICG about specific aspects of particular proposals, about the community processes, or about the ICG’s own processes.
+While the ICG is requesting complete formal proposals through processes which are convened by each of the operational communities, and that all interested parties get involved as early as possible in the relevant community processes, some parties may choose to provide comments directly to the ICG about specific aspects of particular proposals, about the community processes, or about the ICG’s own processes.
 Comments may be directly submitted to the ICG any time via email to icg-forum@icann.org.
 Comments will be publicly archived at < http://forum.icann.org/lists/icg-forum/>.

 Commenters should be aware that ICG will direct comments received to the relevant operational communities if appropriate.
 The ICG will review comments received as time and resources permit and in accordance with the overall timeline for the transition.
 That is, comments received about specific proposals may not be reviewed until those proposals have been submitted to the ICG.
 The ICG may establish defined public comment periods about specific topics in the future, after the complete formal responses to the RFP have been received.